Kitchen Confidential

 Kitchen Confidential: Adventures in the Culinary Underbelly is a New York Times bestselling nonfiction book written by American chef Anthony Bourdain, first published in 2000.
 In 2018, following Bourdain's death, it topped the New York Times non-fiction paperback and non-fiction combined e-book and print lists.

 In 1999, Bourdain's essay "Don't Eat Before Reading This" was published in The New Yorker.
 The essay, an unsolicited submission to the magazine, launched Bourdain's media career and served as the foundation for Kitchen Confidential.
 Released in 2000 to wide acclaim, the book is both a professional memoir and an unfiltered look at the less glamorous aspects of high-end restaurant kitchens, which he describes as unremittingly intense, unpleasant, hazardous, and staffed by misfits.
 Bourdain believes that the kitchen is no place for dilettantes or slackers and that only those with a masochistic dedication to cooking will remain undeterred.

 Synopsis

 Structured as a loose collection of humorous anecdotes, Kitchen Confidential is equal parts confessional narrative and industry commentary on the cooking trade.
 Bourdain has cited George Orwell's Down and Out in Paris and London (1933), with its behind-the-scenes examination of the restaurant business in 1920s Paris, as an important influence on the book's themes and tone.
 He details some of his personal misdeeds and weaknesses, including drug use.
 He explains how restaurants function economically and warns consumers of the various tricks of restaurateurs.
-For example, he famously advises customers to avoid ordering fish on a Monday as it is likely left over from the weekend or earlier (years later, however, he retracted this advice).
+For example, he famously advises customers to avoid ordering fish on a Monday as it is likely left over from the weekend or earlier.
 He also suggests avoiding well-done beef, since cheaper cuts are often substituted for the top-quality meat used for rarer orders.